00mjk/isomorfeus-project/isomorfeus-data/docs/data_node.md

-### LucidData::Node, LucidData::Document, LucidData::Vertex
+### LucidData::Node, LucidData::Document

 allows for isomorphic access to Nodes, Documents, Vertices.
 Accessing nodes from the edges only works within a LucidData::Graph and only if the corresponding edges and nodes are included in the Graph.
-LucidData::Node, LucidData::Document and LucidData::Vertex are the same.
+LucidData::Node, LucidData::Document are the same.
 Use whichever you prefer.

 ### Creating a Node